15 Top-Rated Waterfalls in Oregon

 6. Punch Bowl Falls, Columbia River Gorge National Scenic Area

 The 2017 Eagle Creek Fire significantly impacted the Columbia River Gorge, including Punch Bowl Falls.
+The trail re-opened in 2021 thanks to massive volunteer efforts; check local conditions before visiting.

 7. Sahalie & Koosah Falls, Willamette National Forest